pipelight/pipelight/ROADMAP.md

 ## Multilang pipelines (planed for june 2025)

-Currently, pipelight loads the first file it recursively find.
+Currently, pipelight loads the first file it recursively finds.

 I would like pipelight to load every file in can recursively find.
 So that a user can define pipelines in toml, yaml...